Team-BHP > Motorbikes

 Forget Superbikes I struggle to take the rr310 to office daily, the standstill traffic means I am torturing both me and the machine.
 I have switched back to rtr for my office commute.
 I think if I need to upgrade now, I will probably settle for a ninja 400 for the refinement or best case a ninja 650 and call it a day.
 Never am I going to buy anything else.

-AtheK is offline (3) Thanks
+AtheK is online now (3) Thanks

 Old 28th March 2018, 10:57 #53